-Partner post: Our Open Layout Kitchen and Dining Room Remodel
+Partner post: Our Open Layout Kitchen & Dining Room Remodel

 But, before you get to see the transformation, we’re going to look at things from the entryway’s point of view…